MichaelKaaden/dockerized-app/README.md

 },
 ```

-At least for Debian GNU/Linux, you'll need this to be able to run the unit tests
+At least for Debian GNU/Linux where I do my builds, you'll need this to be able
-successfully.
+to run the unit tests successfully.

-Of course, we have to change the `Dockerfile`, too.
-To keep the previous one so
+Of course, we have to update the `Dockerfile`, too:
-we're still able to do a simple build instead of the multi-stage one, please add
-a new one named `Dockerfile.multi-stage`:

 ```dockerfile
 FROM node:10-alpine as node